-The Sumoto Castle Ruins are a 40-minute walk or 10-minute taxi ride from Sumoto Bus Center, or just a 10-minute walk from the nearby Koen-mae bus stop.
+You can reach the Sumoto Castle Ruins with a 40-minute walk or 10-minute taxi ride from Sumoto Bus Center, or by walking just 10 minutes from the nearby Koen-mae bus stop.

 Sumoto Castle Ruins